tc-functors/docs/src/content/docs/reference/permissions.md

 description: Managing Permissions
 ---

+Permissions are like _Types_ in a dynamic programming language.
+We miss them until you realize you don't need to _type_ 'em.

 ## AWS IAM Permissions

 tc provides 3 different mechanisms to specify permissions.

 ### Dynamic permissions

 This is the default mechanism.
 When creating a sandbox, tc creates a base set of roles for the entity types defined in the topology.
 For example, if routes and events, functions are defined, tc creates `tc-base-route-<sandbox>` , `tc-base-event-<sandbox>`and `tc-base-function-<sandbox>` roles with corresponding inline policies. tc uses `ABAC` [Attribute Based Access Control](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html) to set tag-based access for entities in the sandbox.
 Entities defined outside the sandbox are not accessible.
+Dynamic generation of permissions is possible because of namespacing and composition.

 The advantages of using _Dynamic permissions_:

 1. The permissions are granular and secure.
 2. We don't need to write any permissions manually, unless there are entity-specific overrides.
+3. Sandbox isolation leads to sophisticated workflows.

 A major (questionable) disadvantage of _dynamic permissions_ is that it makes it harder to access entities outside the sandbox.